Benedetto Vigna

-Benedetto Vigna (born 10 April 1969) is an Italian physicist and businessman.
-He is currently the chief executive officer (amministratore delegato in Italian) of Ferrari.
+Benedetto Vigna (born 10 April 1969) is an Italian physicist who is the chief executive officer of the automotive company Ferrari.

 Career

 Born in Potenza, Basilicata, he grew up in the neighboring municipality of Pietrapertosa.

 Graduating with honors as a physicist from the University of Pisa in 1993, he did his first experiences at the CERN in Geneva, the ESFR in Grenoble, and the Max Planck Institute in Munich.
 In 1995 he started working for STMicroelectronics starting the company's commitment to microelectromechanical systems (MEMS).
 He worked for a year at The Berkeley Sensor & Actuator Center (BSAC) at the University of California, Berkeley, before returning to ST and appointed director of the MEMS Business Unit.